pouannes/ellispsis-drive-challenge/README.md

 - Better handling of overflow issues
   - For the titles of the objects
 - Virtualized lists if many lists are to be displayed on this page
+- Add a message when there's no result on the search
+- Implement the filters

 ## Available Scripts